JSaprah/smart-tech-ltd/TESTING.md

 From MoSCow perspective all Must and Should have features have been implemented.
 Due to time constraints the others were not picked up.

 Must have:
 * Full CRUD (Create, Read, Update, Delete) functionality.
+As an Admin it is possible to add new products, edit, read and delete new products.
+As a normal user it is possible to add, read and delete reviews.
+It is also possible to contact using the contact form.
 * User login/register system.
+Django's build in authentication is used to enable this feature.
+It is possible to register, login, recreate the password if forgotten.
 * Seamless checkout system.
+It is possible to checout securely using Stripe.
 * User account profile management.
+Each user gets a profile assigned upon registering.
 * Mailing list subscription.
+It is possible to subscribe for the newsletter using Mailchimp.
 * Product sorting and searching capabilities.
+It is possible to sort the products on category, name and price.
+There is a search option for the products as well.
 * Integration with Stripe for payments.
+The payments are getting through in Stripe.
+The dashboard on Stripe is showing all payments being initiated and being succesful.
 * SEO-friendly language throughout the site.
+The SEO score is high throughout the website.
 * Guest checkout option.
-* User role permissions.
+It is possible to checkout as a guest.
+Tested it as a logged in user as well as logged out user.
 * Order history for users.
+Users can login and view order history.
+Check has been done.
 * Social media page integration.
+Facebook page has been created.
 * Login in, registering and password recovery.
+It is possible to do a password recovery.
 * Email confirmation for orders.
+An email is being received on placing order.
 * User feedback for actions taken (toasts).
+Toasts messages are added throughout the website.
 * Saved customer details during checkout.
+The tickbox has been reviewed.
+This is saving the information.

 Should have:
 * Product Reviews: Shoppers can rate and leave opinions.
+On each product detail page there is a section to leave reviews and read reviews of other users.
 * Stock management interface for product management.
+It is possible as an admin to add new products, edit and delete.
 * Contact Form: Facilitates user queries.
+A contact form is in place for all users to contact Smart Tech.
 * Wishlist Feature: Allow users to save favorite items for future consideration.
+A wishlist is in place.
+Users can add products by clicking on the heart icon available on all product details pages.

 Could-Have Feature
 * Tech Insights Blog: Content that educates and excites.